- Apply Fitts's Law calculations to compare target layouts

 ACT-R

-ACT-R (Adaptive Control of Thought — Rational), developed by John Anderson at Carnegie Mellon Anderson, 2007, is a cognitive architecture that models human cognition at the level of individual memory retrievals, perceptual encodings, and motor actions.
+ACT-R (Adaptive Control of Thought, Rational), developed by John Anderson at Carnegie Mellon Anderson, 2007, is a cognitive architecture that models human cognition at the level of individual memory retrievals, perceptual encodings, and motor actions.
 ACT-R models can predict not only task times but also error patterns, learning curves, and the effects of cognitive load.
 ACT-R has been used to model tasks ranging from menu selection to air traffic control.
-Its predictions are often within 10–15% of observed human performance Newell, 1992.
-However, building an ACT-R model requires substantial expertise and effort — it is a research tool rather than a practitioner tool.
+Its predictions are often within 10 to 15% of observed human performance Newell, 1990.
+However, building an ACT-R model requires substantial expertise and effort; it is a research tool rather than a practitioner tool.

 CogTool and Cogulator

-CogTool (developed at Carnegie Mellon) John, 2004 and Cogulator (developed at the US Census Bureau) are practical tools that lower the barrier to cognitive modelling.
-Cogulator, in particular, provides a web-based interface where practitioners can specify a task as a sequence of operators and receive predictions of task time, working memory load, and a CPM-GOMS schedule — without needing to understand the underlying cognitive theory.
+CogTool (developed at Carnegie Mellon) John, 2004 and Cogulator (developed by Steven Estes at the MITRE Corporation) are practical tools that lower the barrier to cognitive modelling.
+Cogulator, in particular, provides a web-based interface where practitioners can specify a task as a sequence of operators and receive predictions of task time, working memory load, and a CPM-GOMS schedule, without needing to understand the underlying cognitive theory.

 Predictive models work best for routine, well-defined tasks performed by experts.
 But many important usability questions concern non-routine situations: What happens when the user encounters an unexpected error?
 How does a novice explore an unfamiliar interface?
 What happens when the user is interrupted mid-task?
 Can predictive models be extended to these situations, or are they fundamentally limited to the expert, error-free case?